+- Turn the < >> dial to select the movie to be played.

+- With the single-image display, the

+Image: single-image display, the

+Image:

-- Turn the < >> dial to select the movie to be played. - With the single-image display, the SET '\$\overline\$> icon displayed on the upper left indicates a movie. - In the index display, perforations at the left edge of a thumbnail indicate a movie.
-As movies cannot be played from the index display, press <()> to switch to the single-image display.
+- In the index display, perforations at the left edge of a thumbnail indicate a movie.
+As movies cannot be played from the index display, press <(i)> to switch to the single-image display.

-In the single-image display, press < (ET) >.
+In the single-image display, press < (st) >.

-The movie playback panel will appear at the bottom of the screen.
+▶ The movie playback panel will appear at the bottom of the screen.